Bangar-Lovejesh/Certus/README.md

      export OPENAI_API_KEY=your-api-key-here
      ```

-5. Ensure the vector database directory is properly set up (will be created automatically on first run if it doesn't exist)
+5. The vector database directory will be created automatically on first run

 ## Getting Started